cthoyt/cthoyt.github.io/_posts/2022-02-06-model-refactoring.md

 ```

 There's an analogous pattern for when we're successively extending a list, like
-how MLP5 looks.
+what we did when writing MLP5.
 If we see code that looks like

 ```python
 old_list = ...